philliptay/Parallel-Sumo/README.md

 A multithreaded C++ and python implementation to parallelize SUMO (Simulation of Urban Mobility).

 # Requirements
-SUMO (with home environment variable set), C++ compiler, python3, METIS SUMO routes must be explicit for every vehicle, and does not yet support additionals (taz, detectors).
+SUMO (with home environment variable set), C++ compiler, python3, METIS.

+SUMO routes must be explicit for every vehicle, and does not yet support additionals (taz, detectors).

 # How to use